cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 This promise is part of the line-editing model.
 It inserts lines into the file at a specified location.
 The location is determined by body-attributes.
-The promise object referred to can be a literal line of a file-reference from which to read lines.
+The promise object referred to can be a literal line or a file-reference from which to read lines.

 ```cf3